Skip to content

 Léo Paul Rousseau

+Take a simple example.
 Two businesses in the same industry.
 Same EBITDA of $1,000,000.
 One is worth $3,500,000.
 The other, $5,000,000.

 Value isn’t fixed

-Your business value isn’t a verdict — it’s a snapshot at a specific moment.
+Your business value isn’t a verdict.
+It’s a snapshot at a specific moment.

 The number a serious business valuation for a Quebec SME gives today can be very different from the one it would give 18 months from now.
-Not because the market changed.
-Because you changed the quality of the file.
+Not only because the market changed.
+Because you changed the quality of the sale file.

 This isn’t about luck.
 It’s about preparation.